Course Planning

 • Biology Senior Seminar (BIOL 497)

-Possible Degree Path – starting in the second year.
+Possible Degree Path – for completing the existing major in three years.
 The following is a typical plan to complete this major.
 Please consult with your advisor or a member of the Department to create your unique path.

 Sophomore